 Soluble fiber tends to become sticky when mixed with water, slowing down digestion and increasing feelings of fullness.

-Up to 40% of the fiber from flax is soluble.
-In contrast, only 5% of the total fiber in chia is soluble.
-For this reason, flax seeds may be slightly more effective at reducing hunger and appetite than chia seeds (21, 36).
+About 33% of the fiber from flax is soluble.
+In contrast, only 7–15% of the total fiber in chia is soluble.
+For this reason, flax seeds may be slightly more effective at reducing hunger and appetite than chia seeds (

-In another, men given a flax seed-containing meal reported feeling fuller and less hungry than those given no flax seeds (43).
+In another, men who consumed a flax seed-containing meal reported feeling fuller and less hungry than those who ate no flax seeds (

 Only one study could be found on the fullness effects of chia seeds.

 Overall, both flax seeds and chia seeds seem to reduce hunger and appetite.
-However, due to their higher soluble fiber content, flax seeds may be slightly more effective at doing so.
+However, because of their higher soluble fiber content, flax seeds may be slightly more effective at doing so.